OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 - open the Notes app and create a new note
 - write the links including the domain
 - leave the editing mode in the Notes app
-- long-press the links to open them
+- long press the links to open them (remember that a standard click triggers the default option)

-> To do it from Safari you will have to find an existing link on a website that once you click it it will be recognized as a Universal Link.
+> To do it from Safari you will have to find an existing link on a website that once clicked, it will be recognized as a Universal Link.
 This can be a bit time consuming.

 Alternatively you can also use Frida for this, see the section "Performing URL Requests" for more details.